Few Words of Shaikh Uthaymeen for the Smoker

 In The Name of Allaah, The Most Merciful, The Bestower of Mercy

 Smoking is forbidden due to the evidences found in the Qur’aan and the Sunnah, and based on sound opinion.
 Allaah [The Mighty and Majestic] said: [وَلا تَقْتُلُوا أَنْفُسَكُمْ إِنَّ اللَّهَ كَانَ بِكُمْ رَحِيماً – And do not kill yourselves (nor kill one another).
 Surely, Allah is Most Merciful to you] [Soorah Nisaa: Ayah: 29]

-It is well-known that smoking brings harms to the body which may appear sooner or later, and this is an affair agreed upon by the doctors of today after the advancement of medicine.
+It is well-known that smoking causes harm to the body which may appear sooner or later, and this is an affair agreed upon by the doctors of today after the advancement of medicine.
 Smoking also disfigures the teeth, the lips etc.

-The affairs are three: Beneficial things harmful thing Things in which there is neither harm nor benefit.
-The first affair is sought after, the second affair is blameworthy, and regarding the third affair a person refrains from it out of seeking perfection in his affairs; but there is no blame on him if he does it.
+The affairs are three: Beneficial things Harmful things Things in which there is neither harm nor benefit.
+The first affair is sought after, the second affair is blameworthy, and regarding the third affair, a person refrains from it out of seeking perfection in his affairs, but there is no blame on him if he does it.

 [Paraphrased and abridged: Source: links http://www.ajurry.com/vb/showthread.php?t=8074] http://www.ibnothaimeen.com/all/noor/article_3610.shtml